cris-cola/CoreRestApplication/README.md

 # CoreRestApplication
-A REST API created with ASP.NET Core 3.1
+A Web API created with ASP.NET Core 3.1